Jola2/course/README.md

 # course

-This is my first repository, so I start use GitHub
+This is my first repository, so I start to use GitHub